Heading to Redang Island?

 Flights To Redang Island

 There used to be a flight with Berjaya Air to Redang Island, but this no longer runs.
-There is no longer a flight to Redang from Subang or anywhere else.
-You will need to get a ferry to the island.
+The good news is that SKS Airways recently started flying here with a flight to Redang from Subang Airport in Kuala Lumpur.
+This is your only direct flight option.
+This takes one hours and 40 minutes and runs twice a day outside the monsoon season.

-While you can’t fly to Redang Island your best option is to fly to the nearest airport to Redang Island which is Kuala Terengganu.
+When you can’t fly to Redang Island, your best option is to fly to the nearest airport to Redang Island which is Kuala Terengganu.
 If you can fly here, getting from Kuala Terengganu Airport to Redang Island is quite straightforward.
+Taking this option can save money.

 There are direct flights from Kuala Lumpur to Kuala Terengganu or you can get a connecting flight from many other places.
 AirAsia, Malaysia Airlines and FireFly all fly here and flights can be very cheap if you get a sale.

-Once you arrive at Kuala Terengganu Airport, the next step for how to go Redang by flight is to take a taxi to either Shahbandar Jetty or Merang Jetty.
+Once you arrive at Kuala Terengganu Airport, the next step for how to go Redang by flight is to take a taxi or local bus to either Shahbandar Jetty or Merang Jetty.
 This is straightforward to do.

-If arriving by air, I recommend going to Merang Jetty as this is the nearest jetty to Pulau Redang and more ferries depart from here compared to Shahbandar.
+If arriving by air into Kuala Terengganu, I recommend going to Merang Jetty as this is the nearest jetty to Pulau Redang and more ferries depart from here compared to Shahbandar.
 It takes about 35 minutes to get to Merang Jetty by taxi, ccompared to 20 minutes for Shahbandar Jetty.

 There is also a bus that departs about hourly from the airport to Merang Jetty.
 The bus is with Mara Liner.